 Editor in chief

-Brodie Fenlon is editor in chief and executive director of daily news for CBC News.
+Brodie Fenlon is editor in chief and executive director of programs and standards for CBC News.

 Latest from Brodie Fenlon

 How, when and why CBC News investigates claims of Indigenous identity

 Reporting on stories of false Indigeneity is in the public interest because, experts say, failing to challenge false narratives is contrary to the principles of truth and reconciliation.
 But the bar for reporting on these stories is high.
 CBC's editor in chief Brodie Fenlon explains the careful considerations that CBC weighs before stories ever get to air or online.

 How CBC News uses the words 'terrorist,' 'terrorism'

 Editor in chief Brodie Fenlon responds to complaints to CBC News regarding the use of the words "terrorist" and "terrorism" in coverage following the attacks by Hamas in southern Israel.

 Even in a democracy like Canada, journalists often face efforts to keep information from the public

 News organizations in this country devote time and money in court challenging publication bans, secret trials and lack of access to information while under financial duress and cutting back wherever they can.